18 TIG gymnasts off to South Africa for championship – Daily Trust

 No fewer than 18 gymnasts from the Tony International Gymnastics are participating in the African Level System Championship in Pretoria, South Africa.

-The championship, which will take place at the University of Pretoria, holds from 2nd to 5th of August, 2019.
+The Championship, which will take place at the University of Pretoria, holds on 2nd to 5th of August, 2019.

 “We have 18 athletes that will be featuring in this championship,” he disclosed.
 “We are very ready.
 We have been working like six hours a day after the athletes’ long holiday from school.
 We believe we are going to do well.”